IS Comprehensive Review Policy

 Along with the answer to the integrative question, each examinee must also submit at the same time a dossier that includes:

-1. List of courses taken: Using a departmental form (file will download), the student will list the five area courses and two methodology courses he/she has taken.
-This form must be filled out and included in the dossier;
+1. List of courses taken: Using the docusign form, the student will list the five area courses and two methodology courses he/she has taken.
+Here is the PDF version of the form for reference, but the docusign must be submitted.
+This form must be filled out and submitted as part of the dossier submission;

 2. Self-assessment including strengths and weaknesses;